Section-A (1 mark each)

 Q.16.
 State the medicinal value and bioactive molecules produced by Streptococcus, Monascus, and Trichoderma.

 What are methanogens?
-How do help to generate biogas?
+How do they help to generate biogas?

 A.16.
 Streptococcus– It produces the enzyme Streptokinase.
-This enzyme dissolves and removes the clots from the blood vessels of the patient who had suffered a heart attack.
+This enzyme dissolves and removes the clots from the blood vessels of the patient who has suffered a heart attack.